 Now I know you’ll be thinking I’m being unfair and they’ll all be busy during this time and that we’ll not be the only ones who are contacting them.
 Then why are Virgin so happy to take our money and then cancel our flight and not even let us know?
 Why after 3 or 4 days of calling will the Consulate not take our call?
 All we would like is a refund, I’ve processed enough of them in my time to know it doesn’t take that long.
 I guess that’s the way the world is though, businesses are more than happy to take your money but soon as something goes wrong, they leave you in the sh*t.
 I worked it out the other night and between all our cancelled flights and tours, we are out of pocket by around £1,500 each.
 Sickening doesn’t even cover it.

 I’m sorry this post has went on for so long and felt like a rant.
 I just had to let it out and name the companies that have let us down.
 Someone’s got to do it.
-I feel bad complaining that I’m stuck in Australia whilst thousands are losing their lives but I’d like to be home and with my loved ones during this.
+I feel bad complaining that I’m abandoned in Australia whilst thousands are losing their lives but I’d like to be home and with my loved ones during this.
 God forbid anything were to happen to myself, Suzanne or any of our loved ones, what would happen then?
 Usually I’m easy going and go where life takes me but this is different.
 The world is on melt down.
 Things can only get better from here, surely.
-For now though, we are abandoned in Australia.
 Well, until Sunday 5th April!

 Cheers for reading,